This cake can be constructed in either a 5 or 6 inch springform cake tin. I have used a 6 inch tin.

-Take the bottom of the chosen tin and cut 2 circles from the Gluten Free sheet cake.
+Take the bottom of the chosen tin and cut 2 circles from the sweet potato sheet cake.
 Make sure at least 1 of the circles is complete.
-The scraps will be used to complete the 2nd circle (if needeand form the 3rd, bottom layer.
+The scraps will be used to complete the 2nd circle (if needed) and form the 3rd, bottom layer.

 Take a 6 or 5 inch spring form tin and line the bottom with baking paper.
-Line the sides of the tin, ensuring that the paper goes above the level of the tin edges (you can always add the 2 layer if needed during construction).
+Line the sides of the tin as well, ensuring that the paper goes above the level of the tin edges (you can always add the 2 layer if needed during construction).
 Make sure the paper is greased.

 Using the scraps of the cake, press the pieces into the bottom of the cake tin to fill the bottom of the spring form tin.
-It won’t look pretty but it doesn’t matter as there will be lots of layers on top and it will never be seen.
+It won't look pretty but it doesn't matter as there will be more layers on top and it will never be seen.

-Spread 1/2 Cup of Jam evenly over the bottom cake layer.
+Spread 1/2 of the Sweet Potato Custard evenly over the cake to the sides if the tin.

 Sprinkle 1/3 of the Chocolate crumbs and Bacon sprinkle over the custard.

 Place the cake in the fridge for 30 minutes to allow the custard to set (this prevents the Chocolate cream from spreading into the Custard).

 Spread 1/2 a cup of Chocolate cream evenly over the Custard to the sides of the tin.

 Place a piece of cake on top of the chocolate cream (keep the best circle of cake for the top layer).